 Historic Sites of Manitoba: Stonewall Land Titles Building / Stonewall Town Hall (293 Main Street, Stonewall)

 Later used as Stonewall’s town hall, this building was originally built (in 1912-1913) as a Land Titles Office.
 Provincial Architect Victor Horwood designed the building, which was constructed by the firms of Fraser and Gillies (stonework), McPherson (carpentry), and Olsen and Persson (painting).
-It is a municipally designated historic site.
+It is a municipally designated historic site as of 1993.

 Historic Sites of Manitoba: Municipally Designated Historic Sites